juanbkm/donor2019/content/stories/start-ups-to-deliver-inclusive-tourism-in-the-mekong-region.md

 Social media played a big role in spreading the word about the new tourism techenterprises.
 The project received extensive positive media exposure through the 813 media stories.
 It also gained 3.1 million social media shares, exceeding its target of 1 million.
 Both were well above the project’s targets.

+By diversifying consumer services and markets, the MIST project also helped these destinations become resilient in the face of external shocks like natural disasters or pandemics.
 A vibrant tourism industry is an essential contributor to global trade and economic growth.
 An ADB report says that it is “perhaps the world’s largest voluntary transfer of resources from rich people to poor people.”